NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/OpenIGTLinkIODevelopment/README.md

     * Different hardware may all stream OpenIGTLink/OpenIGTLinkIO messages directly, and PLUS may not be used at all.

 ## Progress and Next Steps
-* Moved the ultrasound meta information tag names from PLUS to igtlio.
+* Moved the ultrasound meta information tag names from PLUS to igtlio: [igtlioUsSectorDefinitions.h](https://github.com/IGSIO/OpenIGTLinkIO/blob/174dc1da2064265d77093be4eaa3b172334e163b/Converter/igtlioUsSectorDefinitions.h#L5)
 * Made PLUS send the ultrasound sector information as meta information instead of string messages.
   * This is currently only implemented in the BK interface.
 The BK interface can be configured in test mode (where it just sends a still image) to test this functionality.
+* Identifyed that there is a bug in PLUS, making it not use OpenIGTLink header version 2: https://github.com/PlusToolkit/PlusLib/issues/374
+* Ultrasound meta information being sent by PLUS (When the above bug is fixed).
+All these values are needed for automatically recreating the ultrasound sector in the client.
+See [vtkPlusUsDevice.h](https://github.com/PlusToolkit/PlusLib/blob/018aad4b8687e7e8d49eecb62f7d1fae3ef3e7e5/src/PlusDataCollection/vtkPlusUsDevice.h#L88):
+  * ProbeType
+  * Origin
+  * Angles
+  * BoundingBox
+  * Depths
+  * LinearWidth
+  * SpacingX
+  * SpacingY

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->
 ## Future work